 These steps will ensure that your team gets the training it needs and that everyone is on the same page.
 From there, your voice will only get louder and more distinct.

 A brand voice gives your communication the superpower of being super relevant.

 47% of buyers viewed 3-5 pieces of content before engaging with a sales rep. - (Demand Gen Report, 2016)

-A brand voice will also help you treat customers like human beings.
-This isn’t only good for business; it's the right thing to do.
+A brand voice will also help you treat customers like human beings, which is not only good for business, but it's the right thing to do.
 When you engage your audience, you’ll start turning one-time visitors into repeat customers and brand evangelists.

 Are you tired of content marketing efforts that fail to build your brand?
 We can help you create a brand voice and give your brand superpowers.
 Send me an email, and we can chat over coffee (in-person or virtually).